iwillreku3206/sokobot2024/README.md

 > Heuristic for the priority score
 >
-> * `solution_length`
+> * `move_count`, `turn_move_count`, and `crate_move_count`
 > * `good_crate_count`
 > * `crate_goal_centroid_distance`

-* `solution_length`
+* `move_count`, `turn_move_count`, and `crate_move_count`

-    Considers how many moves were needed to get to the current state.
+    These three values form one of the main heuristics and deal with the nature of the moves taken by the player so far. `move_count` simply refers to how many moves were needed to get to the current state.
 By default, our approach prefers states which require less moves.
-However, when inverting this heuristic, our algorithm actually finds solutions *in less time*, despite the solution length being unreasonably long.
-For certain maps, longer solutions are easier to find.

-    Note that this heuristic corresponds directly to whether or not we're doing depth-first search (DFS) or breadth-first search (BFS).
+However, when inverting this heuristic, our algorithm actually finds solutions *in less time* for certain maps, despite the resulting solution being unreasonably long.
+Note that the way `move_count` is treated directly corresponds to whether or not we're doing depth-first search (DFS) or breadth-first search (BFS).
 Prioritizing longer solutions is akin to performing DFS, while the opposite mirrors BFS.

+    The other two values, `turn_move_count` and `crate_move_count`, refer to the count of specific subsets of the moves performed by the player.
+The former counts how many moves represent a turn (a change in direction) of the player: the way the value is  set up prioritizes solutions that have less turns in order to make sure that the player does not wander aimlessly.
+The latter value counts how many moves involve pushing a crate.
+Such moves are preferred as they "get things done" (although it may have the unintended consequence of encouraging the bumping of crates off of their goals even after they've been placed there).

+    All in all, these three values are summed up (with `crate_move_count` being negated first to ensure it contributes to reducing the cost of the state), although do note that the sum is weighted and the three are not treated equally.
+These weights may be considered [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) of some sort.

 * `good_crate_count`

     This just refers to the number of crates on goals for a given state.
-Our approach prefers states where more of the crates are already in their place, which makes sense, although it is important to note that some solutions require the momentary shifting of crates off of their goals to reach a final solution.
+Our approach prefers states where more of the crates are already on top of goals, which makes sense, although it is important to note that some solutions require the momentary shifting of "good crates" to reach a final solution.

 * `crate_goal_centroid_distance`